yeikiu/ts-crypto-cli/README.md

 <img src=".ci_badges/npm-version-badge.svg" /> <img src=".ci_badges/npm-dependencies-badge.svg" /> <img src=".ci_badges/npm-devdependencies-badge.svg" />

+# 🚨 This package has been deprecated

+> This package is no longer supported.
+If you are still interested in a good cli/lib to operate on Kraken we recommend you check the ts-kraken project: https://github.com/yeikiu/ts-kraken

+---

 # TS Crypto Cli

 > A handy npm to operate against some of the most known Crypto Exchanges